-Here’s an interesting piece of Soviet Armenian history that I recently came across: an official NEP-era map of the Armenian SSR (then part of the Transcaucasian SFSR) from 1924, as printed on a Soviet-produced postcard:
+Here’s an interesting piece of Soviet Armenian history from my personal archive: an official NEP-era map of the Armenian SSR (then part of the Transcaucasian SFSR) from 1924, as printed on a Soviet-produced postcard:

 1) In this map, the Armenian SSR is comprised of nine raioni (or districts), some of which are so large that they almost correspond to the modern-day marzer (provinces) of Armenia.
 By 1989, the Armenian SSR consisted of 38 raioni.